nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

 |vsc_extension_instructions|

-For instructions specifically for building, see `Building an application`_.
+For instructions specifically for building, see `How to build an application`_.
 If you want to build and program with custom options, read about the advanced `Custom launch and debug configurations`_ and `Application-specific flash options`_.

 .. include:: gs_installing.rst